UoB-COMSM0166/2025-group-11a/README.md

 # 8. Sustainability, ethics and accessibility <a id="sustainability"></a>
 ## Environmental Impact

-Our Snake Rival game demonstrates strong environmental sustainability through several key design choices and technical implementations:
+Our *Snake Rival* game demonstrates strong environmental sustainability through several key design choices and technical implementations:

 ### Energy Efficiency

 We have implemented multiple green software patterns to minimize energy consumption:

 - **Frame Rate Limiting**: The game uses `frameRate(30)` to cap rendering at 30 frames per second, significantly reducing unnecessary CPU/GPU cycles while maintaining smooth gameplay.
-This optimization can reduce energy consumption by up to 40% compared to uncapped frame rates.
+This can lower energy usage by up to 40% compared to uncapped frame rates.
-- **Object Pool Pattern**: AI snakes are reused after death rather than being recreated, minimizing memory allocation overhead and garbage collection cycles.
-This pattern reduces the energy-intensive process of frequent object creation/destruction.
+- **Object Pool Pattern**: AI snakes are reused after death instead of being recreated, minimizing memory allocation and garbage collection cycles.
+This reduces the high energy cost of frequent object creation/destruction.
-- **Singleton Resource Managers**: Centralized managers for food, obstacles and power-ups prevent redundant resource allocations, improving memory efficiency.
+- **Singleton Resource Managers**: Centralized managers for food, obstacles, and power-ups prevent redundant resource allocations, improving memory efficiency.

 ### Carbon Awareness

-While currently a local game, we've designed architecture that could support future carbon-aware features:
+Although currently a local offline game, we’ve designed the architecture to support future carbon-aware features:

-- Potential for "Green Mode" that could automatically adjust graphical fidelity based on local grid carbon intensity
+- Potential for a “Green Mode” that adjusts graphical fidelity based on the local grid’s carbon intensity
-- Dynamic performance scaling that could reduce energy use during high-carbon periods
+- Dynamic performance scaling to reduce energy usage during high-carbon periods
-- Minimal data transmission requirements (currently none) that avoids network energy costs
+- Zero data transmission (no online features or login required), avoiding network energy usage

 ### Resource Optimization

-The web-based p5.js implementation ensures:
+Our web-based implementation using **p5.js** ensures:

-- No physical materials or logistics required for distribution
+- No physical materials or distribution logistics are required
-- Extremely small file size (<2MB) reduces storage and transfer energy
-- Adaptive rendering that can scale to different device capabilities
+- Adaptive rendering based on device capabilities; tested on Windows, Linux, and Android
-- Efficient collision detection algorithms minimize computational overhead
+- Efficient collision detection algorithms (for food, power-ups, AI snakes, obstacles, and boundaries) help reduce computational load

 ## Individual Impact

-Our game prioritizes player wellbeing through several thoughtful design elements:
+Our game prioritizes player health and well-being through multiple user-friendly design elements:

 ### Health Considerations

-- **Visual Ergonomics**: Customizable snake colors and map themes help reduce eye strain.
-The swamp and desert themes use carefully selected color palettes that are easier on the eyes than high-contrast defaults.
+- **Visual Ergonomics**: Customizable snake colors and map themes reduce eye strain.
+Swamp and desert themes use low-contrast, soothing color palettes.
-- **Physical Comfort**: Mouse-based controls with stamina mechanics naturally encourage periodic breaks as players wait for stamina to recharge.
+- **Auditory Comfort**: Rich sound effects and background music enhance the immersive experience without being overwhelming.
-- **Future Improvements**: We plan to add periodic health reminders and an optional forced pause function after extended play sessions.
+- **Future Improvements**: Planned features include periodic health reminders and optional forced pauses to prevent overplay.

 ### Privacy Protection

-The game collects absolutely no personal data, implementing Privacy by Design principles:
+We fully implement Privacy by Design principles.
+The game collects no personal data:

-- No user accounts or profiles required
+- No login, user account, or profile is needed
-- No tracking of gameplay statistics
+- No gameplay data is stored or tracked—each session starts fresh
-- All processing occurs locally in the browser
-- No third-party analytics or advertising
+- No third-party analytics or advertising tools are used

 ### Accessibility Features

 Current accessibility implementations include:

-- Simple, intuitive controls suitable for all ages
+- Simple mouse-based controls suitable for all ages
-- Clear visual feedback for all game events
+- Clear visual and audio feedback for all in-game events
-- Adjustable difficulty levels to accommodate different skill levels Planned improvements based on WCAG guidelines:
+- Two difficulty levels (Normal and Hard) to accommodate different skill levels

+Planned WCAG-inspired improvements include:

-- High-contrast mode for visually impaired players
+- A high-contrast mode or maps for visually impaired players
-- Alternative control schemes for motor-impaired users
-- Screen reader compatibility for menu navigation
+- Screen reader compatibility for navigating menus

 ## Social Impact

-While primarily a single-player experience, our game considers several social factors:
+Though primarily a single-player experience, our game design also considers broader social factors:

 ### Inclusivity

-- No language barriers - gameplay is purely visual
+- No language barriers—gameplay is fully visual, with menus in basic English
-- No cultural references that might exclude certain groups
+- No cultural references—snake as protagonist is universal and inclusive
-- No competitive elements that might create negative social pressure
+- No competitive elements—eliminates negative social pressure
-- No age restrictions or mature content
+- No age-restricted or inappropriate content—safe for all ages

 ### Educational Value

-The game provides learning opportunities:
+The game provides learning opportunities for both players and developers:

-- For players: develops hand-eye coordination and strategic thinking
+- **For players**: Enhances hand-eye coordination and strategic thinking
-- For developers: demonstrates clean software architecture and sustainable coding practices
-- Contains subtle educational elements about snake behavior and ecosystems in different map environments

-### Community Considerations
-While currently offline, the design allows for potential positive social expansion:
-- Architecture could support local multiplayer without requiring internet
-- Score sharing could be implemented without personal data collection
-- Modding support could encourage creative community contributions
+- **For developers**: Clean code structure showcases sustainable software architecture
+- Highlights responsible use of environmental assets (e.g., swamp and desert ecosystems)

 ## Ethical Considerations

-We've addressed several ethical aspects in our design:
+We've addressed several ethical concerns during the game's design process:

 ### Algorithmic Fairness

-- AI snakes use simple, transparent rules rather than opaque machine learning
+- AI snakes operate on simple, transparent rules—no opaque machine learning
-- No hidden difficulty scaling that might frustrate players
+- No hidden difficulty adjustments that may cause unfair frustration
-- Random number generation uses fair, verifiable algorithms

 ### Responsible Design

-- No addictive mechanics like variable reward schedules
+- No addictive mechanics or variable reward loops
-- Clear win/lose conditions prevent endless play
+- Clear win/lose conditions—each session is limited to a maximum of 120 seconds
-- No monetization schemes that might exploit players
+- No monetization or in-app purchases that could exploit players

 ### Transparency

-All game mechanics are either:
+- All game mechanics are intuitive and explained through gameplay
-- Immediately obvious through gameplay
-- Explained in simple tooltips
-- Available in source code for inspection
+- Basic explanations are provided via the in-game Help screen
+- Open-source code makes implementation logic fully inspectable

 ## Conclusion and Future Improvements

-Our Snake Rival game demonstrates strong sustainability performance across environmental, individual and social dimensions.
-The web-based implementation with energy-conscious coding patterns sets a positive example for green game development.
+Our *Snake Rival* game exhibits strong sustainability across environmental, individual, and social dimensions.
+Even as a simple game, it embraces thoughtful green software practices.

-Key strengths include:
+### Key Strengths

 - Excellent energy efficiency through frame rate limiting and object reuse
-- Strong privacy protections by design
+- Privacy built-in from the ground up—no data collection or accounts
-- Good baseline accessibility with clear improvement pathways
+- Good baseline accessibility with plans for further expansion
-- Ethical gameplay mechanics free from manipulative design

-Planned enhancements will further improve sustainability:
+- Ethical game mechanics—no manipulation, no monetization

+### Planned Enhancements

-- Implementation of dynamic performance scaling based on device capabilities
+- Dynamic performance scaling across devices (PC, tablet, mobile)
-- Addition of comprehensive accessibility options
-- Development of local multiplayer without network requirements
+- Local multiplayer support without requiring internet connectivity
-- Expansion of carbon-aware features when relevant
+- Extension of carbon-aware features as needed

-This project serves as a model for how even simple games can thoughtfully address sustainability across multiple dimensions while maintaining engaging gameplay.
-The techniques demonstrated here - particularly the green software patterns - could be adopted by other developers to reduce the environmental impact of digital entertainment.
+> This project shows that even small games can be built with sustainability in mind.
+The green software patterns applied here are practical, effective, and adaptable—setting a strong example for responsible game development.

 # 9. Conclusion <a id="conclusion"></a>